-Instagram and Pinterest are filled with beautiful travel pictures – gorgeous young women in flowing gowns that coordinate with the scenery.
+Instagram and Pinterest are filled with beautiful travel pictures of gorgeous young women in flowing gowns that coordinate with the scenery.
 We all want to look like these women, but the reality of travel, for us ..um, more mature women, is not as glamorous as these images portray.
 Travel involves a lot of walking… and dust… and sun.
 And how do you climb a mountain in a full length gown?
 Let alone pack light with sundresses in every color?
 Those sleeveless dresses and high heels just aren’t practical, especially as travel clothing for women over 50.
 But no worries!
 You can find travel clothes that allow you to pack light, feel comfortable, and look stylish!

 Simple is best – make your clothing the least interesting thing about you.